coffeencoke/mince_mongo_db/README.md

-# Mingo
+# MinceMongoDb

-Mingo is a ruby ORM to provide a quick way to develop with a MongoDB database in Ruby applications.
+MinceMongoDb is a ruby ORM to provide a quick way to develop with a MongoDB database in Ruby applications.

-Mingo is a database interface that abides to the [Mince](https://github.com/coffeencoke/mince/) interface API requirements and is officially supported by [Mince](https://github.com/coffeencoke/mince/).
+It is a database interface that abides to the [Mince](https://github.com/coffeencoke/mince/) interface API requirements and is officially supported by [Mince](https://github.com/coffeencoke/mince/).

 # How to use it